 Allergic contact dermatitis (ACD) is an inflammatory disease of the skin that is caused by a type 4 hypersensitivity reaction.
 It results from contact of an offending chemical or antigen with the skin.
 Morphology and location of the dermatitis are often the best indicators of the offending agent.
 For instance, when found around the wrist it may indicate an allergic response to a bracelet or watchband.

 Allergic contact dermatitis (ACD) is an inflammatory disease of the skin that is common in the general population.
-It has no preference for gender and affects children and adults the same.
-Although the precise incidence and prevalence of allergic contact dermatitis are not well established, 20% of dermatitis in children is a result of this disease.
-It is also the most common type of occupational skin disease.
+It is the most common type of occupational skin disease.

 The pathophysiology of allergic contact dermatitis (ACD) begins with the contact of the allergen to the skin.
-The allergin penetrates that stratum corneum and travels down to the basal layer where it is taken up by Langerhans cells.
-The antigens are subsequently processed by these cells and displayed on the surface.
+The allergen penetrates that stratum corneum and is taken up by Langerhans cells.
+The antigens are subsequently processed by these cells and displayed on their surface.
 As part of the skin's normal immunity, Langerhans cells migrate towards regional lymph nodes.
 The antigens taken up by the Langerhans cells come in contact with the adjacent T-lymphocytes.
 Because of the process of clonal expansion as well as cytokine-induced proliferation, antigen-specific T lymphocytes are created.
 These lymphocytes may then traverse through the blood and into the epidermis.
 This process collectively is known as the sensitization phase of allergic contact dermatitis.
-The elicitation phase is what occurs in allergic contact dermatitis after reexposure to the antigen takes place.
+The elicitation phase is what occurs after reexposure to the antigen takes place.
 The Langerhans cells containing the antigen interacts with the antigen-specific T-lymphocytes for that antigen which triggers a cytokine-induced proliferation process.
 This, in turn, creates a localized inflammatory response.

 The diagnosis of allergic contact dermatitis (ACD) is usually established by a combination of history and physical, clinical presentation, and a positive patch test.
-If further evaluation is required, a skin biopsy of an affected area of skin will demonstrate intracellular and epidermal edema, known as spongiosis, along with mononuclear infiltrates throughout the epidermis and dermis that are made up primarily of T-cells.
+If further evaluation is required, a skin biopsy of an affected area of skin will typically demonstrate spongiosis, although alternate histopathologic findings have been described.

 The intensity of the inflammatory response in allergic contact dermatitis (ACD) is dependent on both the sensitizing ability of the allergen and the concentration of the allergen present.
 Poison ivy is an example of a strong sensitizer that can create an intense inflammatory response, even in small concentrations.

 Allergic contact dermatitis (ACD) can present on physical exam as acute or chronic.
 Acute ACD is typically characterized by an erythematous, eczematous, or vesicular dermatitis.
 Although ACD may present with a localized, well-demarcated skin eruption, it can also be more widespread.
 For example, rinse-off products such as shampoo or body wash may come into contact with many parts of the body, leading to a more diffuse presentation.
 Additionally, in cases where an allergen is consumed systemically, a more diffuse cutaneous reaction may occur.
-Chronic ACD more commonly presents with lichenification, fissuring, and scales.
-Acute ACD often responds well to allergen avoidance and immunosuppression with steroids (topical or oral) if necessary, but it may follow a prolonged and self-limited course of up to 4 weeks.
+Chronic ACD more commonly presents with lichenification, fissuring, and scale.

 A good clinical evaluation of allergic contact dermatitis (ACD) involves a detailed history and physical.
 The morphology and location of the dermatitis is often the best indicator of the offending agent.
 Patch testing can be performed to help confirm the diagnosis.
-If the diagnosis is still not certain, a skin biopsy usually demonstrates spongiosis and a mononuclear infiltrate.
+If the diagnosis is still not certain, a skin biopsy usually demonstrates spongiosis.

-Morphologically the clinical presentation of allergic contact dermatitis (ACD) is very similar to irritant dermatitis and atopic dermatitis.
-Other skin conditions that should be ruled out include cellulitis, impetigo, herpes zoster, herpes simplex virus, and fixed drug eruptions.
+Morphologically the clinical presentation of allergic contact dermatitis (ACD) is very similar to irritant contact dermatitis and atopic dermatitis.
+Other skin conditions that should be ruled out include drug eruptions, scabies, urticarial bullous pemphigoid, urticaria, psoriasis, seborrheic dermatitis, periorifical dermatitis and rosacea.

 The goal of the treatment of allergic contact dermatitis (ACD) is to decrease the inflammatory response that is triggered by the type 4 hypersensitivity reaction.
 Reactions caused by strong sensitizers may require quicker and more aggressive treatment as the intensity of the dermatitis will be increased.
 Identifying and removing the allergen is the most effective definitive treatment.
-If bullae formation occurs, wet compressors should be used to decrease the inflammation as topical steroids cannot penetrate them.
-If the allergen is consumed systemically, diffuse contact dermatitis may occur which may require prednisone.
-Additionally, strong sensitizers like oleoresin in poison ivy may also require prednisone use.
-Minimizing the number of topical products used is important for decreasing any subsequent irritant dermatitis.
 Ointment-based moisturizers and steroids are preferred vehicles of treatment as creams contain a variety of chemicals and preservatives.

 Complications associated allergic contact dermatitis (ACD) involve the inflammatory response.
 The inflammation subsides with the removal of the allergen.
 If the allergen consumed systemically, diffuse dermatitis may occur, but this condition is not considered a dermatologic emergency.